Bayside Council area

 - A smaller percentage of local workers who walked only (2.7% compared to 3.9%)

-The largest changes in the method of travel of work of the workforce in the Bayside Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the Bayside Council area between 2011 and 2016 were:

 - Train (+2,988 local workers)